xebialabs-community/xld-openshift-plugin/README.md

 	      * credential `openshift.Credential`
 	         * Token

-	   The `openshift.Server` has two control tasks that can be use to verft the configuration as follows:
+	   The `openshift.Server` has two control tasks that can be use to verify the configuration as follows:
 	   * ***check:*** This control task will log into the OpenShift server using the **oc** command line tool to verify connectivity to the OpenShift server.
 	   * **showResource:** This control task can be use to check on the available resources for a project.
 You will be expect to provide a project name to execute this control task.

+	   **Note**
+       To install the `oc` client, on Unix hosts, the plugin will use `wget`that should be already installed.
+       On Windows hosts, there are 2 options

+       * use a version of `wget` bundled in the plugin and uploaded to perform the http request. (default option)
+       * use a _different_ `wget` that is _already present_ on the path of your target systems you can simply prevent the included version from being uploaded by modifying `SERVER_HOME/conf/deployit-defaults.properties` as follows:

+       	# Classpath Resources
+       	# openshift.Server.wgetExecutable=openshift/runtime/wget.exe

+       to

+       	# Classpath Resources
+       	openshift.Server.wgetExecutable=[Put your path here]

 * OpenShift Deployables